 Try to eat plenty of vegetables and fruits each day, with some lower fat dairy products and lean protein like skinless chicken, fish or pulses.
 Limit your intake of saturated fats and sugars.
-Carbohydrates are important for energy but unless your healthcare team has advised you to follow a low fibre diet, choose wholegrains.
+Carbohydrates, such as bread, pasta and rice, are important for energy but choose wholegrains unless your healthcare team has advised you to follow a low fibre diet.

 A diet rich in fibre (wholegrains, pulses, vegetables and fruit) is important for bowel health, as it helps move food more quickly through the bowel.
 Fibre also keeps you feeling full for longer, and so can help you control your weight and appetite.
 Increase fibre gradually and drink plenty of fluids like water, low fat milk or herbal teas, to avoid wind, bloating and stomach cramps.

-You can get all the vitamins and minerals you need from a healthy, balanced diet.
-But you may need some extra help if there are some foods you can’t eat.
-A dietitian can make sure you’re getting all the vitamins and minerals you need.
+You should be able to get all the vitamins and minerals you need from a healthy, balanced diet.
+But you may need supplements if there are some foods you can’t eat, if you follow a vegan or other restricted diet, or if you have a poor appetite.
+Ask your healthcare team about seeing a dietitian, who can make sure you’re getting all the vitamins and minerals you need.